ibm-cloud-docs/satellite/host-reqs.md

 ## Host storage and attached devices
 {: #reqs-host-storage}

+* Hosts must have attached a minimum of 100 GB of disk storage.
+* For hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane, the attached storage device must have at least 1000 IOPS.
+The required IOPS varies with the number of clusters in the location, and the activity of the masters for those clusters.
 * Hosts cannot have a device that is mounted to `/var/data`.
 * To set up LUKS encryption, your hosts must have two attached disks: a primary boot disk that is mounted to `/`, and a secondary disk that is unmounted.